EgnasaiBharadwajMellachervu/Arduino-LED-Blink/README.md

-# Arduino-LED-Blink
-A simple Arduino project that blinks an LED on pin 13.
-Perfect for beginners learning Arduino basics.
-Includes hardware schematic and code documentation.
+This is a simple Arduino project that blinks an LED on pin 13.
+Includes schematic and code documentation.

-## Project Overview
-This is a beginner-friendly Arduino project that demonstrates the basics of controlling digital output pins.
-The LED blinks on and off at regular intervals using simple code.

 ## Hardware Requirements
 - Arduino Board (Uno, Nano, or Mega)